Solid-state electrolyte: Quasi-solid-state electrolyte

-Emerging subclasses of QSSEs utilize various matrix materials and solvents.
-Ionogels, for example utilize ionic liquids as a solvent that has improved safety including non-flammability and stability at high temperatures.
+Emerging subclasses of QSSEs use matrix materials and solvents.
+Ionogels, for example use ionic liquids as a solvent that has improved safety including non-flammability and stability at high temperatures.
 Matrix materials in ionogels can vary from polymer materials to inorganic nano-materials.
 These matrix materials (as with all QSSEs) provide mechanical stability with a storage moduli up to 1 MPa or higher.
 Meanwhile, these materials can provide ionic conductivities on the order of 1 mS cm−1 without using flammable solvents.
 However, gel electrolytes (i.e. "soggy sand" electrolytes) can achieve liquid-like ionic conductivities (~ 10 mS cm−1) while being in the solid state.
 Matrix materials such as SiO2 nanoparticles are typically paired with low viscosity solvents (e.g., ethylene carbonate (EC)) to create a gel, whose properties can be modified based on the matrix loading.
 Matrix content ranging from 10 to 40 wt% can shift the mechanical properties of the electrolyte from a soft paste into a hard gel.
 However, a tradeoff between mechanical strength and ionic conductivity as one goes up with changing matrix content the other suffers.
 Despite this, matrix content in these materials can have added benefits including enhanced lithium transference number due to functionalized matrix materials.
 These new classes of QSSEs are an active area of research to develop the optimal combination of matrix and solvent.

-Opportunities

-The versatility and properties of the solid-state electrolyte widen the possible applications towards high energy density and cheaper battery chemistries that are otherwise prevented by the current state-of-the-art of Li-ion batteries.
-Indeed, by introducing a SSE in the battery architecture there's the possibility to use metallic lithium as anode material, with the possibility to achieve a high energy density battery thanks to its high specific capacity of 3860 mAh g−1.
-The utilization of a lithium metal anode (LMA) is prevented in a liquid electrolyte above all because of the dendritic growth of a pure Li electrode that easily cause short circuits after few cycles; other related issues are volume expansions, solid-electrolyte-interface (SEI) reactivity and 'dead' lithium.
-The usage of a SSE guarantees a homogeneous contact with the metallic lithium electrode and possess the mechanical properties to impede the uncontrolled deposition of Li+ ions during the charging phase.
-At the same time, a SSE finds very promising application in lithium-sulfur batteries solving the key issue of the polysulfide "shuttle" effect by blocking the dissolution of polysulfide species in the electrolyte that rapidly causes a reduction of capacity.